 Here you can find out which songs by Deanna Durbin are the most searched.

-Edna Mae Durbin (December 4, 1921 – April 17, 2013), known professionally as Deanna Durbin, was a Canadian-born actress and singer, who moved to the U.S. with her family in infancy.
+Edna Mae Durbin (December 4, 1921 – April 17, 2013), known professionally as Deanna Durbin, was a British-American soprano and actress, who moved to the U.S. from Canada with her family in infancy.
 She appeared in musical films in the 1930s and 1940s.
-With the technical skill and vocal range of a legitimate lyric soprano, she performed many styles from popular standards to operatic arias.
+With the technique and vocal prowess of a legitimate lyric soprano, she was known for singing opera, art song, and semi-classical music, which is today called classical crossover.
 Durbin was a child actress who made her first film appearance with Judy Garland in Every Sunday (1936), and subsequently signed a contract with Universal Studios.
 She achieved success as the ideal teenaged daughter in films such as Three Smart Girls (1936), One Hundred Men and a Girl (1937), and It Started with Eve (1941).
 Her work was credited with saving the studio from bankruptcy, and led to Durbin being awarded the Academy Juvenile Award in 1938.
 As she matured, Durbin grew dissatisfied with the girl-next-door roles assigned to her and attempted to move into sophisticated non-musical roles with film noir Christmas Holiday (1944) and the whodunit Lady on a Train (1945).
 These films, produced by frequent collaborator and second husband Felix Jackson, were not as successful; she continued in musical roles until her retirement.
 Upon her retirement and divorce from Jackson in 1949, Durbin married producer-director Charles Henri David and moved to a farmhouse near Paris.
 She withdrew from public life, granting only one interview on her career in 1983.

 We recommend that you check out all the lyrics of Deanna Durbin's songs, you might fall in love with some you didn't know yet.